JordanReiter/django-impersonate-auth/README.rst

 With this setting, in the example above, Super User would impersonate Normal User using the password ``superuser!987654321``.

+**Important**: because the username and password are separted by this character, it's essential to choose a character that would never be found in a username.
+For most login purposes, the colon `:` is a good choice because it is neither a legal character for a Django username or for an email address. [#email]

 Using Custom Authentication Backends
 ------------------------------------